cilium/cilium/Documentation/cmdref/cilium-agent_hive_dot-graph.md

       --hubble-drop-events                                        Emit packet drop Events related to pods (alpha) --hubble-drop-events-interval duration                      Minimum time between emitting same events (default 2m0s) --hubble-drop-events-reasons strings                        Drop reasons to emit events for (default [auth_required,policy_denied])
-      --hubble-event-buffer-capacity int                          Capacity of Hubble events buffer.
+      --hubble-dynamic-metrics-config-path string                 Filepath with dynamic configuration of hubble metrics --hubble-event-buffer-capacity int                          Capacity of Hubble events buffer.
 The provided value must be one less than an integer power of two and no larger than 65535 (ie: 1, 3, ..., 2047, 4095, ..., 65535) (default 4095)
       --hubble-event-queue-size int                               Buffer size of the channel to receive monitor events.
       --hubble-export-allowlist strings                           Specify allowlist as JSON encoded FlowFilters to Hubble exporter.